Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/maintain and growing your audience.md

 so anything you can do to encourage your users to start spreading the word about you, you should absolutely do.

-## How do you turn your users Into advocates, your readers into advocates?
+## How do you turn your users & readers into advocates?

 - [[#^99ace3|connect with them]]
 - [[#^79cce0|show appreciation]]